Isabelle Avakumovic-Pointon

 About

-Isabelle (she/her) is a first-year PhD student in History at the University of British Columbia.
-Her doctoral research examines ideas and experiences of disability in Bosnia and Serbia at the turn of the twentieth century.
-As such, Isabelle’s work engages with a wide range of subdisciplines, including disability history, history of the body, history of medicine, and history of everyday life.
+Isabelle (she/her) is a second-year PhD student in History at the University of British Columbia.
+Her research lies at the intersection of Critical Disability Studies, Public Policy Studies, and the history of everyday life.

-Isabelle is the convener of the Bodies, Minds, and Disabilities research cluster based in the Department of History.
-She is also an Affiliate and a Graduate Student Fellow at UBC’s Centre for European Studies.
+Isabelle is a co-Convener of the Working Group on Disability Studies within the Association for Slavic, East European, and Eurasian Studies.
+She is also an Affiliate and a former Graduate Student Fellow at UBC’s Centre for European Studies.

 In addition to her historical research, Isabelle is interested in Canadian disability policy, global disability studies, and current affairs in the Balkans.
-Isabelle is the research assistant for the PROUD Project, a research initiative based in the Department of Political Science at University of Toronto Scarborough, that studies disability and employment.
+Isabelle is the research assistant for the PROUD Project, a research initiative affiliated with the University of Toronto, that studies disability and employment.

 Research